Get compensation when you're delayed by 15 minute or more...

-|Length of Delay||Compensation|
+|Length of delay||Compensation|

 |15 to 29 minutes||25% of your single ticket cost or 12.5% of your return ticket cost|

-|30 to 59 minutes||50% of the cost of your one way ticket or 25% of your return ticket|
+|30 to 59 minutes||50% of the cost of your one-way ticket or 25% of the cost of your return ticket|

-|60 to 119 minutes||100% of the cost of your one way ticket or 50% of the cost of your return ticket|
+|60 to to 119 minutes||100% of the cost of your one-way ticket or 50% of the cost of your return ticket|

-|120 minutes or longer||100% of the cost of your ticket whether single or return|
+|120 minutes or longer||100% of the cost of your ticket whether it's single or return|

 Dementia is the UK's biggest killer.
 Someone develops it every three minutes and there is currently no cure.

 The Alzheimer's Society work to support individuals affected by dementia.
 Too many people face dementia alone.
 Expert Dementia Advisers and trained volunteers are available to speak to by phone or face-to-face.

 Working together with Alzheimer's Society we will achieve a world without dementia.
 If you donate your Delay Repay compensation to the Alzheimer's Society, you can help them keep delivering their around the clock service to anyone who may need it.

-Post the completed form to us at:
+Post the completed form in an envelope to us at:

-Freepost LONDON NORTHWESTERN RAILWAY DELAY REPAY
+"Freepost LONDON NORTHWESTERN RAILWAY DELAY REPAY"

-(Please note this is the full address, shortened for your ease)
+Please note this is the full address, shortened for your ease.

 - If you have a mobile ticket, simply include your ticket reference number on the Delay Repay Form so we can verify your ticket purchase.

-You must make your claim within 28 days of the delay.
+- You must make your claim within 28 days of the delay.